Self-guided visiting is closed for the season. Thank you for a fabulous 2022! See you for maple sugar season in 2023!

 Enjoy the Storybook Trail

-The Storybook Trail currently follows the Link Trail (starting behind the Education Buildling) and is a great way to connect little ones to nature.
-The current featured story is Salamander Dance by David FitzSimmons.
-Stories typically change each season.
+The Storybook Trail currently heads straight down the main gravel lane and leads into the prairie and is a great way to connect little ones to nature.
+The current featured story is Plant a Pocket of Prairie written by Phyllis Root and illustrated by Betsy Bowen.
+Stories and the trail they follow change with the season.

 Shop the Farm Market